 The Brand Wheel is at the hub of our Brand Equity measurement and comprises of three key themes which help create the measure for Brand Equity (otherwise known as Brand Index)

 - Saliency.
 Firstly, Saliency marks the start of a customer’s journey.
 How aware are they of the brand?
 How prominent is the consideration?
 Is the brand growing?

 - Image.
 Secondly, Brand Image refers to how the brand is perceived.
 Is it a leader or is it unique?
 Does it meet the customer’s needs?
 Does it offer good value?

 - Relationship.
 Finally, Brand Relationship looks at the bond customers have.
 Are the customer’s loyal?
 Are they likely to recommend the brand?
 What emotions does the brand evoke?

 Cancer Research UK raises far more money than any other British charity, so it should come as no surprise that its brand equity is very high.
 Indeed, Cancer Research achieves a Brand Index of 67.
 The British Heart Foundation and the British Legion also score well, but Cancer Research UK’s perceived position as a leader, along with people’s sense of satisfaction with the brand, help put it in front.

 The Brand Pyramid

 The Brand Pyramid is often seen as one of the most important measures of Brand Equity.
 It is made up of 5 key metrics:

 Cancer Research UK has huge brand awareness reflecting its position at the top of the charities sector.
-A large proportion of those who are aware of the charity have also engaged with it, although brand loyalty is perhaps not as high as might be expected.
-This shows that even for such a successful organisation, there are still plenty of opportunities for growth.
+A large proportion of those who are aware of the charity has also engaged with it, although brand loyalty is perhaps not as high as might be expected.

 Charities are unlike commercial brands in that those who donate don’t expect a product or service in return.
 However, brand equity still has an impact on the sums that people are prepared to give.